-In conjunction with these restrictions, County Treasurer staff shall diversify its investments by security type, issuer and maturity.
-The purpose of this diversification is to reduce portfolio risk by avoiding an overconcentration in any particular maturity sector, asset class or specific issuer.
-As Agency security holdings are the largest portion of the pool, diversification among the Agency issuers should be considered to the extent practical when making investments.
+County Treasurer staff shall diversify its investments by security type, issuer and maturity as specified in Schedule I. The purpose of this diversification is to reduce portfolio risk by avoiding an overconcentration in any particular maturity sector, asset class or specific issuer.
+As Federal Agency security holdings are the largest portion of the pool, diversification among the Agency issuers should be considered to the extent practical when making investments.